rolandoman/Humidor/HCH_STABLE_110818/README.md

 run: bash UPLOAD.sh

 This version expands on 100818
+Menus restored after strange variable corruption with runMode variable seems to be stable now after more rigorous checking